All kinds of professing Christians believe Christ’s

 In the next verse Jesus told these men (and these men only) that the Spirit of truth “will guide you into all the truth” and “declare to you the things that are to come.”
 To the apostles the truths were future truths to be made known to them after Christ’s death, resurrection, and ascension.
 Therefore, verse 13 can’t refer to anyone but those men for whom those events were yet future.
 That’s why all the verbs in verse 13 are future tense – they were future for the apostles.
 They weren’t future for the Christians to come after the apostles, but past tense.
 For all other Christians and churches the gospel is a past event of Christ’s death, burial, and resurrection, not the promise of future revelation.

 This helps us identify exactly whom Jesus made this promise to in the upper room.
 Six times in four verses Jesus said, “you” (John 16:12-15).
 The “you” in each instance can only refer to the apostles.

 The problem is unbelief, an inability to listen to Christ through Holy Scripture.
 By inserting themselves into John 16:12-13 the advocates of tongues, prophecy, and apostolic successionism replace Christ’s chosen apostles with themselves.

-The result is vast heresy in Christendom.
-Clearly, Christ’s words in John 16:12-13 limit all religious authority to the writings of the apostles and the rest of sacred Scripture.
+Yet Christ’s words in John 16:12-13 limit all religious authority to the writings of the apostles and the rest of sacred Scripture.
 Church Tradition is to be rejected as a source of alternative source of the truth for the churches and results in a Christianity that is, in practice, anti-Trinitarian.

 Part 2 – Connecting The Trinity